Emergency Drills Policy

 - Close and lock doors and windows and turn off lights

-- Have students sit in desks quietly
+- Have students sit silently out of sight lines

 - Take attendance.
 Call the office to report all present or in the case of a missing child.